easystreetgames/Rob-Harris-Portfolio/React Script Reference/objects.md

 )
 ```

-### State Object
+## State Objects

 The State object is a special type of object used to create state machine and behavior tree constructs.
+State objects are added to other types of objects to create a state machine construct.
 See the [State Machine Tutorial](./state-machines.md) for more details.

 ## Special Notation